-Check your baby's teeth
+Check your baby's teeth.

 Healthy teeth should be all one color.
-If you see spots or stains on the teeth, take your baby to a dentist.
+If you see white spots or brown or black stains on the teeth, take your baby to a dentist.

-Clean your baby's teeth
+Clean your baby's teeth.

 Clean them as soon as they come in with a clean, soft cloth or a baby's toothbrush.
 Clean the teeth at least once a day.
 It's best to clean them right before bedtime.